KiritohubF/KiritohubF/RickRocket-Ses-Bitket-proREADME.md

             if _G.BringMonster then
                 CheckLevel()
                 for i,v in pairs(game:GetService("Workspace").Enemies:GetChildren()) do
-                    if _G.AutoFarmLevel and StartMagnet and v.Name == Monster and (Mon == "Factory Staff" or Mon == "Monkey" or Mon == "Dragon Crew Warrior" or Mon == "Dragon Crew Archer") and v:FindFirstChild("Humanoid") and v:FindFirstChild("HumanoidRootPart") and v.Humanoid.Health > 0 and (v.HumanoidRootPart.Position - game:GetService("Players").LocalPlayer.Character.HumanoidRootPart.Position).Magnitude <= 250 then
+                    if _G.AutoFarmLevel and BringFarmLevel and v.Name == Monster and (Mon == "Factory Staff" or Mon == "Monkey" or Mon == "Dragon Crew Warrior" or Mon == "Dragon Crew Archer") and v:FindFirstChild("Humanoid") and v:FindFirstChild("HumanoidRootPart") and v.Humanoid.Health > 0 and (v.HumanoidRootPart.Position - game:GetService("Players").LocalPlayer.Character.HumanoidRootPart.Position).Magnitude <= 250 then
                         v.HumanoidRootPart.Size = Vector3.new(150,150,150)
                         v.HumanoidRootPart.CFrame = PosMon
                         v.Humanoid:ChangeState(14)